-- The Student Records/Financial Aid FERPA Release Authorization Waiver in Workday lets your parent view information about your grades, registration, and/or financial aid package in Workday.
+- The Set Permissions for a Third Party to Access Your Student Information process in Workday lets your parent view information about your grades, registration, and/or financial aid package in Workday.
 It also allows Student Records and Financial staff to share information with your parent if contacted and requested to do so.

 - Adding an Authorized User in Touchnet allows your parent to view information about your bill and make payments in Touchnet.
 It allows Student Accounts staff to share information with your parent if contacted and requested to do so.
 It does not provide direct access to account information in Workday.

 - The Student Affairs FERPA Release Authorization in Workday lets staff from student affairs departments share information with your parent if contacted and requested to do so.
 It does not provide access to view any information in Workday or other administrative systems.

 For questions about FERPA releases for any other offices, please contact the office directly.